MicrosoftDocs/azure-docs/articles/logic-apps/create-automation-tasks-azure-resources.md

 ### Export workflow to automation task template

 1. In the [Azure portal](https://portal.azure.com), open the logic app workflow that you want to export.
-Make sure that the workflow starts with a recurring trigger.
+Make sure that the workflow starts with a recurring or event-based trigger.

 1. On the logic app resource menu, select **Overview**.